Verified

 Insurance Accepted

-Provider's Policy:Contact the center to schedule a free same day mental health assessment with a licensed clinician.
+Provider's Policy:Contact the center to speak with a licensed therapist for a same day mental health assessment.
 BasePoint accepts most major private insurance companies.
 The center does not accept Medicaid, Medicare, or state insurance.

 Teens receive the treatment they need for mental health disorders and addiction, with the added support of educational and vocational services.